-A laser is an artificial, bundled light source.
+A laser is an synthetic, bundled light source.
 Inscriptions are generated by means of color change or surface ablation by impact of the laser on the material.

 The marking of materials with laser has been used in the industrial field for only two decades.
 The Weidling GmbH has been applying this method from the beginning on.
 As early as 1993, the first laser machine was installed.
 By now, the number of machines has risen to five altogether, covering different power classes.
 Besides the fabrication of security tags, primarily materials which are surface-coated or which have been aligned to or specifically produced for laser marking are marked with provided CAD-Data.

 Laser markings are permanent, can only be destroyed by material loss and are water as well as smear resistant.
 The laser marking method was the first computer-operated procedure to allow the direct printing of various materials.
 Due to flexible data sources, this method is frequently used for numerations and other markings with variable data.
 Moreover, the attachment of machine-readable markings, such as barcodes or data matrix codes, is also possible.
-Data input can be carried out directly from a data base or a table.
+Data input can be carried out directly from a data base.

 In laser marking, as well as in other marking procedures, a distinction is made between the direct printing of material on the one hand and the fabrication of labels on the other.
 Materials used for the direct marking are primarily coated and uncoated metals as well as plastics, partly with special additives (laserbatch).
 In the fabrication of labels, mainly two-layered acrylate foils and specific engraving materials are used.